Lebanon Legalizes Medical Cannabis Cultivation

 Under the new laws, cannabis cultivation by farmers will be regulated by the Lebanese government for export for medicinal and industrial purposes.
 Lebanon is also aiming to create a new

 , which could include CBD oils and various wellness products.

 The economic promise of cannabis

-Lebanon is the third-most indebted country in the world, and the country’s Finance Ministry announced in March that on a debt repayment of US$1.2 billion.
+Lebanon is the third-most indebted country in the world, and the country’s Finance Ministry announced in March that

 Before the cannabis vote took place, deputy parliament speaker Elie Ferzli told Al-Monitor that “the global consultancy firm McKinsey [& Co.] suggested, in a study about setting a vision for Lebanon’s economy to grow its GDP and create jobs through selecting productive sectors, that legalizing the cultivation of cannabis would bring in up to $1 billion per year in revenue for the government.”